239yash/Bajaj-Task/README.md

 # Bajaj-Task
-EndPoint for this Project is - /bfhl
+EndPoint for this Project is - /bfhl \n
 Method - POST